theomoondev/theomoondev.github.io/_pages/about.md

 - _Docker / Kubernetes_
 - _AWS_

-I thrive in projects that blend diverse disciplines to solve real-world problems, particularly those at the intersection of **technology, art, storytelling, data equity, AI governance, economic justice, and community care**.
+I thrive in projects that blend diverse disciplines to solve real-world problems, particularly those at the intersection of **art, storytelling, technology, data equity, AI governance, and economic justice**.

 Got an idea for a potential collaboration?
 Let's connect!